TABLE OF CONTENTS

 - Course Lifecycle Policy

-- Download the Archive Package
+- Archive Your Course and Download the Archive Package

-- Archive Student Work
+- Save and Download Student Work

 - Back Up Your Content to a Cloud-Based Service